-The Sussex breed originate from the namesake county in England.
+The Sussex breed originated from the namesake county in England.
 Since appearing in the inaugural poultry show in 1845, Sussex chickens have maintained a highly regarded status as a great, economic dual-purpose bird.
 The Sussex breed is highly economical due to their keen foraging ability, helping them gain the extra nutrition they need to grow and produce a plentiful supply of eggs.
-They are moderate to large sized birds, weighing between 3-5kg (hens ~ 3.3kg; roosters ~4.7kg), making them great birds for meat production.
-Furthermore, ability to produce 200-250 light brown eggs a year, even throughout the winter months when many other breeds cease laying, makes them well respected egg layers.
+They are moderate to large-sized birds, weighing between 3-5kg (hens ~ 3.3kg; roosters ~4.7kg), making them great birds for meat production.
+Furthermore, the ability to produce 200-250 light brown eggs a year, even throughout the winter months when many other breeds cease laying, makes them well-respected egg layers.

 In addition to their qualities as utility birds, Sussex chickens are an excellent breed for families as well as new and old poultry keepers alike.
 They have a strong maternal nature, going broody regularly and making great mothers.
 They are renowned for their compassionate, curious, loving nature and aren’t shy of handling – both towards other breeds of chickens and to their owners.
 These characteristics make these birds an exceptional breed for families.
 While they love attention and spending time with people, they can be equally content pottering around a backyard, foraging with their feathered friends.
 They also come in a number of colour varieties, including brown, buff, speckled, coronation, white, silver and red – so there is sure to be a variety to suit any preferences.